flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

 Database:MySQL
 ------------------------------
+CASE_INSENSITIVE_MACS : boolean : default=False
+ - Forces case-insensitive comparisons for MACs
+ - MySQL is normally case-insensitive, so this isn't likely to be helpful

 USE_CACHE : boolean : default=False
  - Causes data retrieved from the database to be stored in memory until the cache is flushed via reinitialisation